hiimalexjgarcia/mypm-api-cake/README.md

 # MyPM API Service

 This is a super basic project management system, accommodating projects and simple tasks, and that's all at the moment.
-It's implemented in [CakePHP](https://github.com/cakephp), utilizing the [Friends Of Cake](https://github.com/friendsofcake) plugins friendsofcake/crud, friendsofcake/crud-json-api, and friendsofcake/search.
+It's implemented in [CakePHP](https://github.com/cakephp), utilizing the [Friends Of Cake](https://github.com/friendsofcake) plugins friendsofcake/crud, friendsofcake/crud-json-api for [JSON API](http://jsonapi.org/) support, and friendsofcake/search.
 A MySQL database server is required.

 ## Installation